-The latest trouble in Cairo began, as these things often do, with the security services brutalising a young person.
+The latest trouble in Cairo began, as these things often do, with the security services brutalizing a young person.

-This time, it was the turn of a young man named Aboudi to spark the pitched street battles between pro-democracy protesters and the various factions struggling for power in Cairo.
-He was snatched from the sit-in by soldiers in the early hours of Friday morning, kept for an hour, and beaten so badly he couldn't physically open his eyes.
+This time, it was a young man named Aboudi's turn to spark the pitched street battles between pro-democracy protesters and the various factions struggling for power in Cairo.
+He was snatched from the sit-in by soldiers in the early hours of Friday morning, kept for an hour, and beaten so badly he couldn't open his eyes.

 Throughout Friday morning, this elderly woman camped out next to her wheelchair in a cardboard fort in the middle of the fighting.
 She didn't seem too worried about what was going on around her.

-Soldiers and plain-clothes thugs drove revolutionaries onto nearby Kasr al Aini Street, and spent the day lobbing projectiles down at them from the eleventh floor of a building.
-They threw rocks, ceramic, glass, paving slabs, petrol bombs and at least one step ladder.
-In fact, they're still doing so as I write, more than 36 hours after this all began.
+Soldiers and plainclothes thugs drove revolutionaries onto nearby Kasr al Aini Street and spent the day lobbing projectiles at them from the 11th floor of a building.
+They threw rocks, ceramics, glass, paving slabs, petrol bombs, and at least one step ladder.

-It's hard to describe how terrifying it is to be surrounded by chunks of concrete flying from that height, and shattering when they hit the ground.
+It's hard to describe how terrifying it is to be surrounded by chunks of concrete flying from that height and shattering when they hit the ground.
 I saw dozens carried off unconscious and bloodied, and one guy hit by a paving slab thrown from the eleventh floor.
-When I tried to get to sleep that night, I kept waking up over and over again to that image.
+I kept waking up to that image when I tried to sleep that night.
 I'm sure I'm not the only one.

-It's also hard to describe how “disorganised, unhinged and violent” the army is, as a friend of mine put it.
-I'm used to the Met's particular form of forcefulness, but it has a certain discipline and ruthless logic to it (it's probably also more effective).
-But these guys are throwing rocks and petrol bombs, lashing out with huge clubs and taking personal decisions to chase and beat individual members of the public.
-They're working alongside plain-clothes thugs, swapping equipment with them.
+It's also hard to describe how “disorganised, unhinged, and violent” the army is, as a friend of mine put it.
+I'm used to London officers' particular form of forcefulness, but it has a certain discipline and ruthless logic to it (it's probably also more effective).
+But these guys are throwing rocks and petrol bombs, lashing out with huge clubs, and making personal decisions to chase and beat individual members of the public.
+They're working alongside plainclothes thugs and swapping equipment with them.